Alexander Gemmell, benefactor

 Then came the Great War – Thomas and Daniel enlisted with the Canadian Forces.
 Daniel, single and a farmer, gave his mother as his next of kin.
 Thomas, single and a labourer and also gave his mother as next of kin.
 This certainly sounds as if they kept in touch with Esther.

 Daniel was awarded the Distinguished Conduct Medal in February 1917 and was reported in the Cumnock Chronicle.
 It seemed that Tom visited his mother while on leave.
 However Daniel was killed in March 1917.
 Children Tom, John and Esther died in British Columbia, Canada.
-I can find no trace of William after 1901 in Canada.
 Mother Esther lived in Cumnock until her death in 1935.

 I was born Mary Phillips 2nd daughter of Sam and Mary Phillips, née Shirkie, on 7th March 1922, 82 Skares Row, in the village of Skares near Cumnock in Ayrshire, Scotland.